USS Forrest Sherman (DDG-98): History

 In early June 2008, Forrest Sherman deployed for three months in support of U.S. Southern Command's Partnership of the Americas 2008 (POA 08) operation.
 She returned home on 29 August 2008.

 On 25 November 2019, Forrest Sherman captured a stateless dhow carrying two 358 missiles and a large cache of Iranian missile parts destined for Yemen.

-On 13 April 2022, Forrest Sherman arrived at Norfolk following a surge deployment.

-On 11 June 2022, Forrest Sherman departed Norfolk for a NATO Deployment.
-Forrest Sherman is to assume the role of flagship of Standing NATO Maritime Group 2.
+On 13 April 2022, Forrest Sherman arrived at Naval Station Norfolk following a surge deployment.
+On 11 June, Forrest Sherman departed Naval Station Norfolk for a NATO deployment.
+Forrest Sherman served as the flagship of Standing NATO Maritime Group 2 from 1 July to 13 December.